 - Do 5 reps at 10kg with a 4010 tempo | Rest 10s

 - Do 3 reps at 15kg with a 4010 tempo | Rest 30s

 - Do the first set of 8 reps at 20kg with a 4010 tempo

 Hopefully that helps to clarify why and how we warm up here at CoActive.
-As ever if you have any questions on the above or indeed anything else workout related then don’t hesitate to ask one of the team.
+As always, if you have any questions or would like to learn more about personal training with us, then don’t hesitate to ask one of the team.
 Now go warm up!